 Marije Rommes took a degree in Music Education (1993-1998) and then went on to train as a classical singer (1999-2003) and choir director (2005-2007) at the Zwolle conservatory in The Netherlands.
 Simultaneously she studied Musicology (1998-2004) at the University of Utrecht in the Netherlands, where she wrote an extended essay on the castrato singer Guadagni.

 In 2007 she decided to move to London, where she sang first soprano in the London Philharmonic Choir with concerts in the Royal Albert Hall, the Royal Festival Hall and Salisbury Cathedral.
 Marije sang solo recitals in Morley College, Kentish Town Church and Schott's Music Publishers and took workshops with Peter Wright and John Rutter.
-In London she conducted the Blackfriars Choir (classical music) and the Highgate Newtown Community choir (classsical and world music) and taught courses in Camden at the English Folk Dance and Song Society.
-She also taught singing at Maida Vale, Blackfriars, Waterloo, Highgate and Marble Arch.
+In London she conducted the Blackfriars Choir (classical music) and the Highgate Newtown Community choir (classsical and world music) and taught courses and taught singing in Camden at the English Folk Dance and Song Society.

 Since November 2010 Marije is living in Zwolle again.
-She is currently working as a choir director with four choirs (women’s choir Na 8en and pop music choir Fitis etc.) and is teaching a music history course at the Volksuniversiteit.
+She is currently working as a choir director with four choirs (women’s choir Na 8en and mixed choir Nobiz etc.) and is teaching a music history course at the Volksuniversiteit.
 She is working together with several pianists on concerts in The Netherlands and in England.

 Since 1998 she was the choir director of a wide variety of choirs (the Inn-singers (Renaissance music), the Zwolle Students choir(classical-, pop- and world music), Puur Zang (classical and world music), the pop music choir of the School of Music, Nootverband (women’s choir, pop music) etc.